akkartik/teliva/README.md

 to me so that I am aware of your use cases.
 Anybody who is interested can gain a say in its future direction.

+## What's with the name?

+Teliva is the Tamil root for &lsquo;clear&rsquo;.
+Very much aspirational.

 ## Known issues

 * Colors are currently hardcoded.
 You get a light background even if your